API-Skeletons/zf-doctrine-hydrator/README.md

 Strategy\CollectionLink
 -----------------------

 This strategy will replace a collection with just a self link to the collection.
+It uses [`zfcampus/zf-doctrine-querybuilder`](https://github.com/API-Skeletons/zf-doctrine-querybuilder) to create a query for just the collection data.

 Strategy\EntityLink